Note

 CLI¶

-can be called from the terminal with a command
+Finally, a StreamPlayer can be called from the terminal with a command

 line.
-This is the recommended way of starting a StreamPlayer
+This is the recommended way of starting a StreamPlayer.

-Example assuming the current working directory is bsl_data
+Example assuming the current working directory is bsl_data:

 $ bsl_stream_player StreamPlayer eeg_sample\resting_state-raw.fif

-will stop the StreamPlayer
+Hitting ENTER will stop the StreamPlayer.

 Additional arguments¶

-has 4 optional arguments:
+A StreamPlayer has 4 optional arguments:

 repeat¶

-, returning to the beginning of the
+repeat is set by default to +inf, returning to the beginning of the

-fif file each time the entire file has been 2
+data in the Raw fif file each time the entire file has been 2

 streamed.
-To limit the number of replay, an int
+To limit the number of replay, an int can be passed.

 Note

-is similar to eeg_resting_state
+eeg_resting_state_short is similar to eeg_resting_state but last 2 seconds

 instead of 40 seconds.